One giant step: Moon race heats up

 That Moon landing brought rock and soil samples back to Earth, the first time that has been done in more than four decades.

-NASA's Artemis 3 mission is set to return humans to the Moon in 2025, including its first woman and first non-white astronaut.
+NASA’s Artemis 3 mission is set to return humans to the Moon in 2025.

 Under the Artemis program, NASA is planning a series of missions of increasing complexity to return to the Moon and build up a sustained presence so it can develop and test technologies for an eventual journey to Mars.